RKL13/DS_OC_P6/README.md

 After diving into "classical" methods in both NLP and Computer Vision fields for feature extraction (BOW, BOVW), we used more advanced techniques with deep learning (we used pre-trained models for word embeddings and several CNNs Architectures for Computer Vision).

-Out of curiosity, we also evaluated the feasibility of a supervised model to classify products.
+Out of curiosity, we also evaluated the feasibility of a supervised model to classify those products.